 The Bremer River Study undertaken for the South East Queensland Water Quality Management Strategy identified that there is a chronic input of dissolved organic carbon to the Bremer River ecosystem which fuels microbial production.
-River oxygen levels are thereby reduced, having detrimental effects on the aquatic ecosystem.
-In response to these findings, the Environmental Protection Agency (EPA) together with Ipswich City Council and Boonah the Environmental Protection Agency (EPA) together with Ipswich City Council and Boonah Shire Council has developed a Bremer River Estuary and Catchment Audit Project.
-This shire Council has developed a Bremer River Estuary and Catchment Audit Project.
-This requires that all industries conducting environmentally relevant activities (ERAs) in the Bremer Catchment will be audited.
-On completion of the project and after review by all Bremer Catchment will be audited.
-On completion of the project and after review by all stakeholders (i.e. CRC for Coastal Zone, Estuary and Waterway Management, EPA, stakeholders (i.e. CRC for Coastal Zone, Estuary and Waterway Management, Griffith University, CSIRO Marine Research and SEQ Regional Water Quality Management Strategy) a summary report of the audit findings will be made available to the public.
+River oxygen levels are thereby because of having detrimental effects on the aquatic ecosystem.
+In response to these findings, the Environmental Protection Agency (EPA) together with Ipswich City Council and Boonah Shire Council has developed a Bremer River Estuary and Catchment Audit Project.
+This requires that all industries conducting environmentally relevant activities (ERAs) in the requires that all industries conducting environmentally relevant activities (ERAs) in the stakeholders (i.e. CRC for Coastal Zone, Estuary and Waterway Management, EPA, stakeholders (i.e. CRC for Coastal Zone, Estuary and Waterway Management, EPA, Department of Natural Resources and Mines, the University of Queensland, Griffith University, CSIRO Marine Research and SEQ Regional Water Quality Management Strategy) a summary report of the audit findings will be made available to the public.

 As mentioned to you via telephone on 17 January 2003, Australian Hardboards Limited (AHL) has already been audited as part of the project.
 Analysis of effluent samples from AHL showed very high levels of total organic carbon, biological oxygen demand, and chemical oxygen demand.
-This is not necessarily problematic unless effluent is reaching the Bremer oxygen demand.
-This is not necessarily problematic unless effluent is reaching the Bremer River.
-As highlighted to you, it is a condition of AHL's licence that discharges do not reach the Bremer River.
-The EPA has requested that AHL investigate possible subsurface the Bremer River.
-The Bremer River study will discuss and clarify these issues in greater detail in its next stage.
+This is not necessarily problematic unless offluent is reaching the Bromer River.
+As highlighted to you, it is a condition of AHL's licence that discharges do not reach the Bromer River.
+The BPA has requested that AHL investigate possible subsurface discharges from their site.
+The Bromer River study will discuss and clarify these issues in greater detail in its next stage.

-Page 1 of 2 U/DAMPSWICH/Licenose(EPAct)/Aus) Hardboards/SR1462 Letter in complaint 29-01-03.doc 286 Edward Street Brichare Queensland 4000 Australia PO Box 2771 Bristana Queensland 4001 Australia Telephone Facsimile Website www.ept.qld.gov.eu ABN 87 221 158 788 The levels of some contaminants in soil and effluent from the AHL site have necessitated that AHL undertake a specified program of works (hence the proposed new wastewater treatment plant on site) in order to avoid any potential harm to soils and/or water.
+Page 1 of 2 J. IDAINPOWKIHLICANNA (EPAKI) Aust Hardboards SR1462 Latter in complaint 29-01-03 dog 286 Edward Street Brichans Queensland 4000 Australia PO Box 2771 Brishans Queanaland 4001 Australia Telephone Pacsimile Webske www.npa.qld.gnv.su ABN 87 221 168 785 The levels of some contaminants in soil and effluent from the AHL site have necessitated that AHL undertake a specified program of works (hence the proposed new wastewater treatment plant on site) in order to avoid any potential harm to soils and/or water.

-As mentioned via telephone, pH, electrical conductivity, manganese, and phenols are issues in relation to the soils on the site.
+As mentioned via telephone, pH, electrical conductivity, manganese, and phonols are issues in relation to the soils on the site.
 It is important to note that the levels are not high enough to fall within the levels required to fall within the definition of "contaminated land".
 However, there is one small area that does meet the definition of "contaminated land" for the reason that it is currently being used as a cattle dip.
 AFIL will be required to undertake remedial works in relation to the cattle dip.